SCTAN-Msia/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
 angle(): Angle between to vectors.

-Additional vectors obtained by averaging the signals in a signal window sample.
-These are used on the angle() variable:
+Additional vectors:
 gravityMean
 tBodyAccMean
 tBodyAccJerkMean
 tBodyGyroMean
 tBodyGyroJerkMean

-The dataset includes the following files:
+###The dataset includes the following files:
 1.	'features_info.txt': Shows information about the variables used on the feature vector.
 2.	'features.txt': List of all features.
 3.	'activity_labels.txt': Links the class labels with their activity name.